tchayen/red-otter/README.md

 > [!IMPORTANT]
 > This is not meant to be used for creating websites.
 By rendering your own UI and text you prevent users from using screen readers, automa-translations, high-contrast mode etc. Use this only for applications where this is implied that those capabilities are not needed or otherwise would not be available.

+## Context

-The library works in a bit different set of constraints than typical web application.
-When browser renders a web page, if all animations run under the screen’s frame rate time (usually 16.6ms) and all larger paints run under 100ms or however long it takes before user notices a part of UI and decides to interact with it – it’s perfect.
+This library works in a bit different set of constraints than a typical web application.
+When browser renders a web page, if all animations run under the screen’s frame rate time (usually 16.66ms) and all larger paints run under 100ms or however much time there is before user notices a part of UI and decides to interact with it – it’s perfect.
 There’s nothing really to improve there.
 It doesn’t matter if the actual rendering process took 1ms or 10ms as long as it happens in a given timeframe.
 If browser leans closer to the upper end but uses less CPU and consumes less battery – that’s great.

-Games are different.
+Games and 3D applications are different.
 Very different.
 It’s ok, even better if the game can use all computer resources effectively.
 CPU has 16 cores?
 Run on all 16.
 There’s never too fast for rendering a game.
-If all rendering work is done under 1ms – it leaves more time for more complex game simulation and makes it more likely the game will run on older PCs.
+If all rendering work is done under 1ms – it leaves time for more complex game simulations and makes it more likely that the game will run on older PCs.

+## Modularity

+Even though this library does a lot of things, you don't need to use it all.
+Modern JS bundlers do well with tree shaking so as long as you import only what you need, your bundle size will grow only by the amount of code you actually use.

 ## API